On an Enriques surface associated with a quartic Hessian surface

-In~\cite{MR1897389}, Dolgachev and Keum also constructed an automorphism of $X$ whose action on $\SX$ maps $\DX$ to the induced chamber adjacent to $\DX$ across each inner wall of type (c) and type (d).
+In~\cite{MR1897389}, Dolgachev and Keum also constructed automorphisms of $X$ whose action on $\SX$ maps $\DX$ to the induced chamber adjacent to $\DX$ across each inner wall of type (c) and type (d).
 Thus they obtained a set of generators of $\Aut(X)$.
 See~\cite{compdataHesseEnr} for the matrix representations of these automorphisms. \begin{lemma} Let $\sigma_{\alpha}$ and $\sigma_{\beta}$ denote the reflections of $\SX$ with respect to the roots $[E_{\alpha}]$ and $[L_{\beta}]$, respectively.
-Then $\DX^{\sigma_{\alpha}}$ and $\DX^{\sigma_{\beta}}$ are induced chambers. \end{lemma} \begin{proof} Since $[E_{\alpha}]$ and $[L_{\beta}]$ are roots of $L_{26}$, the reflections $\sigma_{\alpha}$ and $\sigma_{\beta}$ are the restrictions to $\SX$ of reflections of $L_{26}$. \end{proof} Combining this fact with the results of~\cite{MR1897389}, we obtain the following: \begin{corollary} The embedding $i\colon \SX\inj L_{26}$ is of simple Borcherds type. \end{corollary}
+Then $\DX^{\sigma_{\alpha}}$ and $\DX^{\sigma_{\beta}}$ are induced chambers. \end{lemma} \begin{proof} Since $[E_{\alpha}]$ and $[L_{\beta}]$ are roots of $L_{26}$, the reflections $\sigma_{\alpha}$ and $\sigma_{\beta}$ are the restrictions to $\SX$ of reflections of $L_{26}$. \end{proof} Combining this fact with the automorphisms of $X$ constructed in~\cite{MR1897389}, we obtain the following: \begin{corollary} The embedding $i\colon \SX\inj L_{26}$ is of simple Borcherds type. \end{corollary}